Relativistic Locality from Electromagnetism to Quantum Field Theory: Quantum Field Theory

 Having seen that a single standard for locality holds for classical electromagnetism, the Klein-Gordon, and the Dirac equation, we next embark on the task of showing that the same standard holds for QFT.
 Because our most fundamental quantum theories are cast in the framework of QFT, we believe that establishing the locality of QFT (without collapse) suffices to show that the many-worlds interpretation is local.
 In this section, we will follow the standard convention for QFT and set $\hbar=c=1$.

-To apply the standard for relativistic locality from the end of section \ref{EMsection}, we first need a way of assigning states to regions at a time in QFT. \textcite{wallace_quantum_2010} and \textcite[ch.\ 8]{wallace_emergent_2012} have considered this question in the context of the many-worlds interpretation and proposed a way of assigning states to regions of spacetime and to regions of space at a time.\footnote{\textcite{wallace_quantum_2010} make their proposal about how to assign states to regions in QFT as part of a response to ``wave function realism.''
-For the non-relativistic quantum mechanics of a fixed number of particles, $N$, wave function realism is the view that: the fundamental space is $3N$-dimensional, not $3$-dimensional, and the universal quantum state should be understood as a kind of field on this space.
-There are ways that one might attempt to extend wave function realism to QFT (\cite[pg.\ 707--708]{wallace_quantum_2010}), but Wallace and Timpson reject such strategies and put forward an alternative view, ``spacetime state realism,'' that preserves ordinary $3$-dimensional space.
-We also take space to be $3$-dimensional, and here consider how states might be assigned to regions of that space or the entirety of it.} Wallace and Timpson also claim that their spacetime states evolve locally.
+To apply the standard for relativistic locality from the end of section \ref{EMsection}, we first need a way of assigning states to regions at a time in QFT. \textcite{wallace_quantum_2010} and \textcite[ch.\ 8]{wallace_emergent_2012} have considered this question in the context of the many-worlds interpretation and proposed a way of assigning states to regions of spacetime and to regions of space at a time.
+Wallace and Timpson also claim that their spacetime states evolve locally.
 Although we broadly agree with their approach and see ours as compatible with theirs, we think that there are many details left to be filled in by their quick treatment.

 Wallace and Timpson propose that we should assign a ``density operator'' or ``reduced density matrix'' to a region of space at a time to give the state of that region.
 That much we agree on.
 However, when presenting the nature of this density operator in relativistic QFT, they seek to avoid adopting a preferred basis\footnote{The approach that we prefer for assigning states to regions (section \ref{WFFSsection}) makes use of a particular basis (in our example, configurations of the field $\phi$).
 Still, one need not take this to be a metaphysically preferred basis.
 One could maintain that the states of regions can be expressed equally well in other bases.
 This would give a way of responding to the following concern that \textcite[pg.\ 707--708]{wallace_quantum_2010} raise: ``there is no single preferred choice of fields by which a QFT can be specified.
 A number of results from QFT \dots suggest that a single QFT can be equivalently described in terms of several different choices of field observable, with nothing in particular to choose between them.''} (such as particle or field configurations) and end up taking an algebraic approach that we see as overly abstract and general (see \cite{wallace_quantum_2010}; \cite[pg.\ 301]{wallace_emergent_2012}; \cite{swanson_how_2020}).
 In this section, we explore two competing proposals as to how one might assign density matrix states to regions that we take to be more ontologically precise.
 The first option, which we prefer, begins from the field wave functional approach to QFT and leads to locality.
 The second option begins from the competing particle Fock space approach and either fails in assigning states to regions or leads to non-locality.